Skip Navigation

 1969

 The Pratt Library's Board of Trustees appointed Kenneth O. Wilson to the Board.
-Wilson, the first African American appointed to the Board, was Vice-President in charge of Advertising for the Baltimore Afro-American.
+Wilson, the first African American appointed to the Board, was Vice-President in charge of advertising for The Baltimore Afro-American.

 1971